 Pour in the water or vegetable stock, then cover the pot to allow the rice to simmer and steam low and slow while it absorbs all that flavor.

 Don’t stir the rice often!
 You want to let it do its thing in there and steam away.
 Stir it one or two times throughout the cooking process and the slightly crispy bits that form on the bottom?
 Yeah, those are your most prized pieces.

 What to Serve with Jollof Rice

-You can say “when in Ghana” and serve it along side fried fish, chicken, or beef (again, as discussed, if that’s your thing), or mixed vegetables.
+You can say “when in Ghana” and serve it alongside fried fish, grilled shrimp, chicken, or beef (again, as discussed, if that’s your thing, it will obviously no longer be vegetarian/vegan then), or mixed vegetables.

 Vegetarian Jollof Rice

 - 2 TBSP vegetable oil or oil of choice

 - 1 medium yellow onion roughly chopped

 - 1-2 Thai chili or habanero pepper (optional) seeds removed

 - 1 1/2 inch piece fresh ginger peeled